 Oslo has a lot to offer for the curious traveller.
-From the Viking ships and other museums of the Bygdøy peninsula, to the Holmenkollen ski jump and Nordmarka forest overlooking the city, you don't need to leave Oslo to enjoy your stay.
+From the famous museums of the Bygdøy peninsula, to the Holmenkollen ski jump and Nordmarka forest overlooking the city, you don't need to leave Oslo to enjoy your stay.
 But once you are done with the main touristic sights you might consider to explore the Oslo region.
 Oslo is also a perfect base from which to explore some of the surrounding region’s most beautiful spots.
 We have collected a few tips on this page for a day trip out of Oslo to broaden your Norwegian experience.

 This tour is a full day guided tour out of Oslo, and combines the best of Oslo as well as a tour to the Glassworks situated in the Norwegian countryside.
 We start this tour with a scenic drive to Hadeland, making a short stop at the Queens View to admire the below area of Ringerike with lakes, farms and forests.